In addition to content, WordPress Posts and Pages contain information about the page or post itself.

 (Table of Pages – Bulk editing WordPress pages)

-(Removing items from Bulk Edit)
+(Remove individual entries from Bulk Edit)

 Customizing The Quick Editor

-(Custom Bulk/Quick Edit Plugin For WordPress)
+(Custom Bulk/Quick Edit Plugin)

-(Find and install ’Custom Bulk/Quick Edit’)
+(Find and install the ‘Custom Bulk/Quick Edit’ plugin)

-(Custom Bulk/Quick Edit plugin – Settings)
+(Custom Bulk/Quick Edit – Settings)

-(Bulk Edit – Custom Edit Fields)
+(Bulk Editor – Custom Edit Fields)

 For more details, go here}: